b-mazu/Morse-Code-Embedded/README.md

 Morse Code Embedded
 ==========

-Created by using BASCOM language.
+Old college project created by using BASCOM language.
 For more info please check "Alfabet Morsa - Dokumentacja.pdf".